Overview and Resources

 The Study Abroad Office (SAO) recognizes the important role parents, family, and friends play in a student’s global experience.
 Your support in this effort is crucial in ensuring your student’s success abroad.
 Our goal is to provide resources to help families best support and encourage your student before, during, and after their global experience.
 We encourage you to engage in open discussion with your student and utilize the resources available on our website.
 Thank you for supporting your student in this endeavor and we are grateful for your trust and collaboration with us as we work to ensure a positive and rewarding experience abroad!

 We encourage students to begin researching study abroad opportunities as early as possible in their academic career at UNC.
 Our website and office provides numerous resources to allow them to explore program options, academic options, and costs, funding, financial aid and scholarships.
-Students are encouraged to begin their search by reviewing our Getting Started website and Study Abroad 101 session.
+Students are encouraged to begin their search by attending a Study Abroad 101 session.

 The SAO seeks to ensure that students who study abroad use the opportunity to learn about the many tasks and responsibilities that are integral to becoming a global citizen, someone who is confident in crossing national boundaries and living in different cultural contexts.
 To this end, we expect each student to accept responsibility for following all guidelines and procedures that are required for their study abroad experience.
 The SAO is here to help guide students through this process and encourages you to support your student as they assume responsibility for participation in the program.
 Ultimately it is your student who will be traveling abroad and living independently in a new host culture on their own for an extended period of time.